Andrew McCutchen Player Props: Pirates vs. Cubs

-On Thursday, Andrew McCutchen (.478 on-base percentage in past 10 games, 97 points above season-long percentage) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 8:05 PM ET.
+The Pittsburgh Pirates and Andrew McCutchen (.300 slugging percentage over his past 10 games, including one homer), take on starter Drew Smyly and the Chicago Cubs at PNC Park, Monday at 7:05 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Cubs.
+In his most recent game he had a one-hit performance (1-for-4) against the Brewers.

 Andrew McCutchen Game Info & Props vs. the Cubs